shusianlyu/shusianlyu/README.md

 ### Hi there 👋👽

 <p align="center">
-  Hi, I am a recent computer science bachelor's graduate 👩🏻‍💻 from San Jose State University with two years of experience in software development.
+  Hi, I am Jessie, a recent computer science bachelor's graduate 👩🏻‍💻 from San Jose State University with two years of experience in software development.
 I have a passion for learning and working across new technologies and domains 🎯.
 I am now actively seeking an opportunity to contribute to a dynamic software development team where I can further enhance my skills in software engineering.
 Apart from that I also love to travel, workout, reading and go on an advanture 🏔️.
 </p>
 <!---
 <p align="center">